ipar2022/UFO/README.md

 One major issue with the search function box is that if you capitalize any letter you will have a failed search result.

 Further development recommendations.
-1. Adding a search button will make the webpage more user friendly.
+1. Adding a clickable search button will make the webpage more user friendly.
 2. Visually showing the locations of these phenomenon would add some pizzazz to the webpage.